neo-terribile/My_little_Adventure/README.md

 # My little adventure

-For Map transition walk between the flowers.
+For map transition walk between the flowers.

 2022-08-06 to do:
   - 8 directional movement